IPAWS Monthly Proficiency Demonstration

 Make sure all individuals with access to IPAWS know what their responsibility is with regard to the Proficiency Demonstration requirement.

 To comply with the Proficiency Demonstration requirement, simply send 1 alert using your Demo COG per month.
 A single alert must, minimally, be initiated using your Demo COG once a month.
-It is not necessary for each individual with access to IPAWS to send a message each month but certainly could as a great practice mechanism.
+It is not necessary for each individual with access to IPAWS to send a message each month, but certainly could be a great practice mechanism.
 There is no limit on how many messages an agency can send using your Demo COG.
 There is no specific date that the test must be sent.
 The date can be any time during the calendar month, each month.

 Conduct a Proficiency Demonstration